 This review address recent work on the mechanisms and regulation of transplacental lipid transport [1].
 Lipids are a complex class of molecules encompassing fatty acids, 1-3% of which circulate in non-esterified form (NEFAs) in the maternal plasma.
 The vast majority of fatty acid is esterified in triglycerides, phospholipids and cholesteryl esters which in plasma are transported within lipoproteins.

 Fatty acids provide the fetus with energy, the building blocks for plasma membranes, the precursors for eicosanoids and peroxisome proliferator-activated receptor (PPAR) ligands.
-The mechanisms and regulation of placental fatty acid transfer have implications for the fetal development and its health across the life course [2].
+The mechanisms and regulation of placental fatty acid transfer have implications for fetal development and its health across the life course [2].
 In particular, maternal-fetal transfer of arachidonic acid (AA) and docosahexaenoic acid (DHA) is key for the fetus, because both are essential fatty acids and serve as precursors for vasoactive substances.
 Moreover, DHA is also the precursor for resolvins and protectins, and its fetal levels are positively correlated with insulin sensitivity.
 Overall, this has led to two questions of particular interest: 1) how do fatty acids in the fetus and, hence placental fatty acids transport, contribute to the offspring's risk of developing obesity and 2) how does the delivery of the essential fatty acid DHA affect fetal and neonatal metabolism and neurodevelopment.

 This review will specifically address placental fatty acid transfer in humans, which is different from most other mammals as human neonates have a high proportion of body fat.
 The mechanisms of placental fatty acid transport will also be discussed in the context of maternal diet, body composition and metabolic status which are now known to influence placental function.
 In particular, how the modern epidemic of overnutrition can affect placental lipid transfer and the consequences this may have for the offspring [2].